 January 17, 2017

 There’s still time for young computer scientists and mathematicians to apply for one of the 200 coveted spots to participate in the Heidelberg Laureate Forum (HLF), an annual event.
 The HLF offers all accepted young researchers the great opportunity to personally meet the winners of the most prestigious prizes in their fields.

 For one week, the recipients of the ACM A.M.
 Turing Award (Computer Science), the ACM Prize in Computing (formerly known as the ACM-Infosys Foundation Award in the Computing Sciences), the Abel Prize (Mathematics), the Fields Medal (Mathematics), and the Nevanlinna Prize (Mathematical Aspects of Information Science) will engage in a cross-generational scientific dialogue with young researchers in Heidelberg, Germany.

 The fifth HLF will take place September 24 to 29, 2017.
 This high-profile event combines scientific, social and outreach activities in an informal atmosphere, and is fueled by comprehensive exchange and scientific inspiration.

 Applications must be submitted online by February 14, 2017.
-Read more about how to apply in the FAQ.
-You can also nominate a candidate (on the registration form, you will need to enter ACM's organization number; please email [email protected] to request this number).
+Read more about how to apply in the FAQs.
+You can also nominate a candidate (on the registration form, you will need to enter ACM's organization number; please email firstname.lastname@example.org to request this number).
 Successful candidates will be selected by an international committee of experts to ensure that only the most qualified candidates are invited.
 Those who are accepted will be notified in April.

 For more information, please visit the HLF site.